terascope/teraslice/docs/packages/data-mate/overview.md

 ### isGeoShapePoint

-`FieldValidator.isGeoShapePoint(input) - Checks to see if input is a valid geo-json point, or a list of geo-json points `
+`FieldValidator.isGeoShapePoint(input, context) - Checks to see if input is a valid geo-json point, or a list of geo-json points
+`

 ```javascript